 Now that we understand the importance of new, positive reviews – you need to learn how to respond to them effectively!
 Your potential new customers will consult many different sites when searching for a realtor.
 Realtors with high star ratings and lots of fresh reviews will have a leg up in grabbing this business.
 When your business is buzzing with an increasing number of Google reviews, then your website has a better chance to get discovered.

-Negative reviews require a much more tactful approach and you can refer our guide for that.
+Responding to bad reviews require a much more tactful approach and you can refer our guide for that.
 However, it is very easy and fun to interact with your happy customers.
 Here’s a great positive feedback response example:

 Your response to positive customer feedback can be as easy as 1, 2, 3: